KonstantinosChanioglou/Automated-File-Transfering/README.md

 + FTP Server
 + username (if needed by FTP Server, by default '' -> anonymous )
 + psw ((if needed by FTP Server, by default '' -> anonymous )
-+ FTP Server directory's contents to copy
++ FTP Server directory's name to copy
-+ Local folder to which the files will be transfered initialy
++ Local folder name to which the files will be transfered initialy
-+ Internal network folder to which the files will be transfered after all
++ Internal network folder name to which the files will be transfered after all

 Yaml file provides the ability to the user to change the parameters' values without stopping the execution of the script.
 In this way, the new parameters will be taken into considerartion in the next scheduled run.